miniquinox/Portfolio/README.md

     the content of these programs/circuits/3D models because some of them are currently under review for being patented.

-I went to the University of New Mexico but I currently live in the San Franciso
+I graduated from the University of New Mexico but I currently live in the
-    Bay Area, looking for full time Engineering positions and willing to relocate anywhere i have applied.
+    San Franciso Bay Area, looking for full time Engineering positions and willing to relocate.

 You are welcome to reach me via:
     Email: quinocarreteromartinez@gmail.com